abdulsamad/shopper-ave/README.md

 ## MERN E-Commerce

-Thought of building with Gatsby but later on decided to go with Next.js
+I considered using Gatsby, but eventually settled on Next.js and started again from scratch.